 Back in those days many of the chronic illnesses that we have today were not around.
 Back in the 1920s, the leading cause of death was from infectious diseases like measles, bronchitis, and tuberculosis.
 Now we have vaccines and antibiotics to prevent or treat those diseases.
 Instead, today the leading causes of death are cancer and heart disease.
 I believe the increase in those types of deaths has a lot to do with our modern-American diet.

 Food is made up of three macros – protein, fats, and carbs.
 Many diets focus on getting those three in the right balance.
-However, Paleo focuses more on the micronutrients the vitamins and minerals that are IN those macronutrients.
+But, Paleo focuses more on the micronutrients – the vitamins and minerals that are in food.

-Many processed, convenient foods are void of micronutrients and do not contribute to a healthy lifestyle.
+Many processed, convenient foods are full of calories, but are missing essential micronutrients.
+They do not contribute to a healthy lifestyle.
 The Paleo diet focuses on eating foods that fuel and nourish our body.
 The nutrient-rich food that Paleo includes contributes to overall health and wellness.

 Eating Paleo can help with: